Staff + Board

 Board of Directors

-Deborah SchuleVice President + Volunteer Chair — Deborah is in her second year on the SMFM board, and her first as Vice President.
+Deborah Schule — Vice President + Volunteer Chair — Deborah is in her third year on the SMFM board, and her second as Vice President.
 After many years as a volunteer herself, she is now responsible for soliciting and managing the SMFM’s vibrant volunteer program.
 Deborah owns her own media and marketing firm and served on a variety of non-profit boards in Arlington, Virginia, before moving to St. Michaels six years ago.
 She believes that volunteering is a great way to meet other members of the community and support efforts to make St. Michaels a great place to live.

-Kendra Martello Treasurer — This is Kendra’s first year on the SMFM board after serving as a volunteer since 2021 and vendor with Casa Carmen Wines since 2024.
+Kendra Martello — Treasurer — This is Kendra’s second year on the SMFM board after serving as a volunteer since 2021 and vendor with Casa Carmen Wines since 2024.
 She works as a lawyer and consultant in her own firm after decades in legal, policy, and consulting roles in nonprofits and public companies in the life sciences sector.
 In her spare time, she can be found walking her dog along the nature trail, practicing yoga, or enhancing her love of wine and food at market or one of the area’s great local businesses.

-Sandy Brown Fundraising Chair — This is Sandy’s first year on the SMFM board after joining as a community-education pop-up.
+Sandy Brown — Fundraising Chair — This is Sandy’s second year on the SMFM board after joining as a community-education pop-up.
 She is the executive director of Shore Legal Access (formerly Mid-Shore Pro Bono) and has over 13 years of non-profit experience based on the Eastern Shore.
 She is an active Master Gardener and is passionate about all things eco-friendly, especially when it comes to our local community.
 She considers herself an advocate for small organizations with environmental missions and enjoys cultivating community connections.
 She lives in Tunis Mills with her husband and two dogs.

 Advisors